-When my older daughter was a college senior, I wrote about the process she went through applying for jobs and considering offers.
-She’d always been very focused on what she wanted to do after college, and so although time consuming and challenging, her job search was relatively straightforward.
+Earlier this spring, I wrote about the process my older daughter (who graduates this weekend!) was going through applying for jobs and considering offers.
+She's always been very focused on what she wants to do after college, and so although time consuming and challenging, her job search was relatively straightforward.

 What if your student is still trying to figure out what kind of work will appeal to them?
 Learning about possible careers is best started well before senior year.
 In fact, parents of undergraduates, the first year of college is not too soon!
 (Take a look at this Career Prep Timeline and you'll see what I mean.)

 For many students, the campus career center is the first stop on the path.
 While every campus offers slightly different services, in general a student can meet with a counselor; access resources on-line or in-person that evaluate strengths, weaknesses and interests; connect with alumni who work in a potential field for informational interviews; and browse a wealth of internship and job listings.

 Some offices focus on the particulars of the process.
 Vanderbilt University’s Career Center offers detailed discussion of topics such as “Etiquette and Professionalism” as well as videos, an increasingly popular format.
 Clark University’s Career Services Office features a number of on-line guides about topics including “Phone/Skype Interviews” and “Writing a Thank You Note.”

 Career coaches and counselors, whether private or on campus, can use many tools to help students prepare for and conduct an effective job search.